Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control

-To assess the generality of lexical mediation, we test whether it accounts for two prior emotion-framed control methods: contrastive steering vectors and emotional prompting.

-\paragraph{Contrastive refusal directions.} Contrastive refusal directions \citep{arditi2024refusallanguagemodelsmediated} are nearly orthogonal to VA axes (86.5\textdegree).
-The overlapping component has negative VA coordinates of $V{=}{-}0.058$, $A{=}{-}0.021$, consistent with lexical mediation as a contributing mechanism.
-Notably, the contrastive direction is stronger on its target task (HarmBench: 86.5\% $\to$ 2.0\% at $\alpha = -0.30$, vs.\ 59.0\% for arousal at $+0.30$).
-However, when transferred to sycophancy it produces U-shaped effects rather than clean bidirectional control, whereas VA axes---despite not optimized for either task---yield monotonic transfer across both.
-This pattern illustrates the complementary roles of two approaches: task-specific contrastive directions optimize for single-behavior control, while the VA subspace exposes the shared affective structure that offers one account of why such control is possible and how it transfers across behaviors.

-\paragraph{Emotional prompts as implicit VA shifts.} We prepend 15 negative emotional prefixes \citep{li2023largelanguagemodelsunderstand} to 750 prompts and measure the resulting shift projected onto VA space.
-Figure~\ref{fig:explanation}(c) shows that all 15 prefixes shift representations toward $-V$ and $-A$, with the largest effect ($\Delta V{=}{-}0.11$, $\Delta A{=}{-}0.07$) increasing refusal by 30pp.
-This provides converging evidence that prompt-based manipulations shift VA coordinates, consistent with lexical mediation as a shared underlying pathway.
+\para{Emotion-based prompting as VA shifts.} We use the EmotionPrompt set, which contains negative emotional prefixes with demonstrated downstream effects~\citep{li2023largelanguagemodelsunderstand} (detailed prompts in Appendix~\ref{app:emotionprompts}).
+We prepend these prefixes across the refusal benchmarks and measure the resulting shift in VA space.
+Figure~\ref{fig:explanation}(c) shows that all prefixes shift representations toward $-V$ and $-A$, with the largest shift ($\Delta V{=}{-}0.11$, $\Delta A{=}{-}0.07$) increasing refusal by $30\%$.
+Task-specific steering directions~\citep{arditi2024refusallanguagemodelsmediated} also give rise to consistent observations when projected onto the VA subspace (see Appendix~\ref{app:contrastive}).
+These suggest that emotion-based controls give rise to corresponding VA shifts during generation, consistent with lexical mediation as a shared underlying pathway.